About the institution

 Student activities and campus life

-The University fosters a campus environment of inclusion so that all students feel comfortable and confident interacting with domestic students and other international students.
+The University fosters a campus environment of inclusion so that all students feel comfortable and confident interacting with each other, their classmates, faculty, and staff.